 About Me

-I am a PhD candidate in the Department of Biostatistics and Bioinformatics at Emory University.
-My dissertation research focuses on phylodynamic modeling which reconstructs infectious disease outbreaks while accounting for the full genetic diversity of the pathogen population present.
-I also have a particular interest in computational scalability, high-dimension data imputation via data-augmentation MCMC, and pathogen genomic data.
-My dissertation advisors are Max Lau and Lance Waller.
-I am interested in infectious disease modeling, agent-based modeling, and statistical software + computation.
+I received my PhD in biostatistics at Emory University.
+My dissertation research focused on infectious disease modeling which to reconstruct outbreaks using sampled pathogen genomic data, while accounting for the full genetic diversity of the pathogen population present and co-circulating disease variants.
+My dissertation involved solving problems in computational scalability, high-dimensional missing data imputation, MCMC, and pathogen mutation and evolution.
+My dissertation advisors were Max Lau and Lance Waller.

 I regularly collaborate with researchers across the schools of medicine and public health, and I have 5+ years of experience as a collaborative biostatistician.